sentioxyz/docs/developer-guides/sdk-guide/logs-in-processor.md

+---
-# Event Logs In Processors
+title: Event Logs In Processors
+categorySlug: developer-guides
+parentDocSlug: sdk-guide
+hidden: false
+---

 Users can write the following code to submit logs in processor using the following code: